Leading Transformational Change

 PRODUCED A SERIES OF IMPACTFUL SESSIONS THAT MOVED OUR DISTRICT TO A WHOLE NEW LEVEL.

-DEE DEE HARRISON, DIRECTOR, FAMILY AND COMMUNITY ENGAGEMENT, BAKERSFIELD CITY SCHOOL DISTRICT
+DIRECTOR, FAMILY AND COMMUNITY ENGAGEMENT, BAKERSFIELD CITY SCHOOL DISTRICT

 An Example of Our Work